Guest post by Jane Garbutt.

 Stay connected with technology

 Recent developments in technology make it easier for seniors to live independently while giving families peace of mind.
 Chat to your senior daily with video chat.
 Having a clear visual of your loved one and the state of their home can provide you with a more accurate picture of how they are.
-Make sure they have a medical alert button which is linked to a call center 24/7.
+Make sure they have a medical alert button that is linked to a call center 24/7.
 Additionally, using ePACT can provide families with a single emergency record that securely stores contact information, your senior’s insurance or care card information, allergies, medication plan, health issues, and past injuries.
 If emergency strikes, you, your family, and doctor have information at your fingertips.
+Here’s an additional resource to help seniors age in place happily and safely in the digital age.

 Terms and Conditions